Things to do in Barcelona city

 Park Guell is the famous park with mosaic benches and the salamander.
 This Park Guell is a sightseeing must-see when visiting Barcelona.
 However, only a limited number of visitors are admitted every hour.
 The park used to be free, but now you have to purchase your tickets in advance.

 Visit the FC Barcelona Camp Nou stadium.
 Take the Camp Nou Experience tour and see the dressing rooms, trophies, and all the parts of the stadium, or attend one of Barca's matches.
+The Camp Nou stadium is a must see for every football lover.

 The museum of Pablo Picasso is located in the district La Ribera.
 The Museu Picasso has over 4,000 works of art by the painter Pablo Picasso who spent an important part of his life in this city.